sota-zk-labs/policies/punishment.md

 # PUNISHMENT POLICY

+## Bank account
+- **Bank:** Cake
+- **Account number:** 0333888648
+- **Holder:** Nguyen Thanh Son

 ## Purpose
 The primary objective of this policy is to ensure adherence to established rules within our team.

 These penalties, in the form of monetary fines, serve as a _gentle_ reminder for individuals who fail to adhere to the defined rules.
 All funds accumulated throughout each month will be allocated towards a team-related purchase at the end of the month.

 ## What is X?